altocodenl/TODIS/readme.md

 all change happens through communication. we assume that communication happens.
-Communication in the Shannon sense is done one way. call and response model, it can all be understood like that.
+Communication in the Shannon sense is done one way. call and response model, it can all be understood like that. no, not even. call. call is data received by

 When you make a call, you allocate.
 Or rather, with the response, you call the storage.

+the call is the essence of pillar 3: see the effects as 1) expansions; 2) the subcalls as part of the same mechanism. if we use it at this level, then we need both wait and return value. control is the wait, the return value is the data.

 The traditional approach: input, program and result.
 For now, let's ignore the program and focus on the input and result, which are data.
 The focus is generally on those two, at best.
 The intermediate steps are not shown, except in logs or debugger.